 such that all values are with respect to the mean age and BMI.
 Consequently we removed the one individual for which no BMI data was available.
 We then summed up the mole percent values, 2log2ρ×100, of all species in a class.

-Table S1.
-Cardiac phenotype of atATGL-KO mice and wt littermates 11 weeks after TAC/sham surgery.